martinjungblut/forkbridge/README.md

 # forkbridge

-`forkbridge` is a small, composable Clojure library for spawning and interacting with subprocesses.
+`forkbridge` is a small, well-tested Clojure library for spawning and interacting with subprocesses.

-It provides a lispy, functional interface over `ProcessBuilder` that lets you:
+It provides a simple interface over Java's `ProcessBuilder` that lets you:
 - Start and monitor long-lived processes
-- Read and write lines from standard input/output
+- Read and write lines from standard input/output in a safe, predictable way
 - Gracefully or forcefully terminate subprocesses
 - Wait for exit and capture exit codes

-The API is minimal, transparent, and structured as a functional map with closures — no global state or Java interop leaks.
+The API is minimal, transparent, and structured as a functional map with closures.

 ## Example